Khoroshenin entered heads-up play with a commanding 20-6 chip lead against Ghamrawi and didn’t waste his opportunity.

 Bulgarian Pro Simeon Naydenov Places Sixth

 The day didn’t go quite as well for Bulgarian pro Simeon Naydenov.

 Naydenov, who won a WSOP bracelet last summer, lost a crucial coin flip with ace-jack against Ghamrawi’s pocket sevens.

 The Bulgarian earned €151,000 for his efforts but no doubt had his eyes on the bigger prize.

 The European Poker Tour now heads to San Remo on April 14-20 with the EPT Grand Finally in Monaco taking place shortly thereafter.

-Here are the complete final-table payouts (*represents three-way deal):
+Complete final-table payouts (*represents three-way deal):

 - 1 - Oleksii Khoroshenin, Ukraine, €578,392*

 - 7 - Frei Dilling, Germany, €108,100

 - 8 - Rumen Nanev, Bulgaria, €77,000